dropik/booking-calendar-app/README.md

 - **React Router**: single page app routing.

 ## Changes
+### v1.5.2
+- Animated exit from ISTAT screen on data sent.
+- Fixed surface dim not restored when exiting from ISTAT not by navigation back button.
 ### v1.5.1
 - Overhaul of ISTAT export.
 Data can be edited before exporting.
 - Better error handling from backend.